Pre-calving vaccines for cows and heifers:

 5-way Viral Vaccines:

-Five way viral vaccines contain BRSV (Bovine Respiratory Syncytial Virus), IBR (Infectious Bovine Rhinotracheitis Virus), BVD (Bovine Viral Diarrhea Virus) and PI3 (Parainfluenza Virus 3) antigens in them.
+Five-way viral vaccines contain BRSV (Bovine Respiratory Syncytial Virus), IBR (Infectious Bovine Rhinotracheitis Virus), BVD (Bovine Viral Diarrhea Virus) and PI3 (Parainfluenza Virus 3) antigens in them.

 Not all vaccines are created equally even if they include the same antigens in them.
 Some use different strains of the virus, more or less strains of the same viruses and different adjuvants.
 Adjuvants are substances added to the vaccine to increase the immune systems identification of and reaction to the antigens in the vaccine.
-Some vaccines use killed virus in them and some use modified live viruses in them.
+Some vaccines use killed the virus in them, and some use modified live viruses in them.
 Modified live vaccines stimulate a much stronger immunity and are more efficacious in disease prevention.
 Additionally, some contain a bacterin against the bacterial pneumonia agent Mannheimia haemolytica (previously called Pasteurella haemolytica)